-6. Click Finish.
+6. Click Finish to complete the process.

-7. Select (single click on) the OpenVMS Accounts object to display a list of user accounts.
+7. Select (single click) the OpenVMS Accounts object to display a list of user accounts.

 (At this point you can also expand the OpenVMS Printers object to view printers, queues, and jobs, and the OpenVMS Storage object to view disk volumes.)